 The final VIN will be listed as 4T1K61AK8PU125114.

-Standards And Primary References
+Standards and Official References

-This validator follows the North American check-digit rules used in U.S. VIN requirements.
+Our validator follows the North American check-digit rules used in U.S. VIN requirements.

 - 49 CFR 565.15 – Content requirements (check digit calculation)

-- ISO 3779:2009 – Vehicle identification number (VIN) — Content and structure
+- ISO 3779:2009 – VIN Content and structure

 Frequently Asked Questions